pvl/blog4/content/blog/A Simple Honcho Primer.md

 collection.create_document(content="The user is interested in AI")
 ```

 Using Honcho as a storage mechanism allows you to **retrieve** rich insights via the user profiles it's building and managing on the backend.
-You can access them via the *[[Introducing Honcho's Dialectic API|dialectic API]]*.
+Your application's LLM can access them via the *[[Introducing Honcho's Dialectic API|dialectic]]* API.

-It's simple: just query in natural language using the `session.chat()` method!
+It's simple: just query in natural language using the `session.chat()` method.

 ```python
 session.chat("What are the user's interests?")